dgryski/go-perfbook/performance.md

 run it.
 Be mindful of large benchmark suites that take a long time to get the results you need: it will make the development interations slower.

+Entire books have been written on how to performance test web servers.
+Performance is a distribution.
+Latency distributions at different request/second levels.

 Next, decide what it is you're optimizing for.
 Are you trying to reduce memory usage?
 By how much?
 How much slower is acceptable for what change in memory usage?
 What are you willing to give up in exchange for lower space?